cover of Book Black Communities of Fairfax

 Rondia Prescott

-Rita's niece, and her genealogical collection speaks to her passion for family history.
+Rondia is Rita's niece, and her genealogical collection speaks to her passion for family history.
 She is Vice President of the Jermantown Preservation Society.

 Jenee Lindner